tsubery/seams/README.md

 # Seams

 Seams is a micro library that helps isolate dependencies under test environment.
 There are multiple approaches to achieve test isolation: dependency injection, using a dependency registry or using mocking libraries.
-This library design goals are
+This library design goals are:
 * Reducing "magic" by explicity specifying what can mocked.
 * Minimize changes to production code
 * Minimize runtime overhead